Config Analysis Dashboard Tool

 Submitting a Config Analysis Request

-First step is to submit a Config Analysis Request.
-After receiving your request, we'll review your modules or applications to be sure they meet Unqork's best practices.
+The first step is to submit a Config Analysis Request.
+After receiving your request, Unqork reviews your module or application configuration to ensure it meets Unqork's best practices.

-To submit a module or application for analysis, click the + Request New Analysis button.
+To submit a module or application for analysis, click + Request New Analysis.

 Next, you'll choose what you want to submit for review.
-Your options are:
+Your options inlcude:

 -